 Some of the exercises you may be asked to do include those for the shoulders, neck, back, lower back, waist, hips and pelvis, gluteal muscles, legs and core stability.
 These will all be exercises that you can do in the comfort of your own home.

-There are however many way to get exercise into your daily routine, without having to pay for gym membership or buy any equipment.
+There are however many ways to get exercise into your daily routine, without having to pay for gym membership or buy any equipment.
 Just staying active and making sure you move every day will have a positive impact on your overall health.
-Ten to twenty minutes of brisk walking a day will increase your heart rate, help your energy levels and lower your risk of illnesses like heart disease and type 2 diabetes.
-To find out more about the benefits of incorporating daily activity into your life, visit Public Health England's One You campaign page.
+Ten to twenty minutes if brisk walking a day will increase your heart rate, help your energy levels and lower your risk of illness like heart disease and type 2 diabetes.
+To find out more about the benefits of incorporating daily activity into your lie, visit Public Health England's One You campaign page.
 The campaign aims to encourage everyone to get active with small but simple life changes that are easy to stick to.
-There is even an accompanying app that you can down load to help you on your way.
+There is even an accompanying app that you can download to help you on your way.

-Remember to always check with your doctor or osteopath before doing any exercises for the first time.
+Remember to always check with your doctor or osteopath before doing any exercise for the first time.
 For further information: